-In the Networked Society, connectivity will be the starting point for new ways of innovating, collaborating and socializing.
+In the Networked Society, connectivity is the starting point for new ways of innovating, collaborating and socializing.
+With the Networked Society Essentials, you can explore how this connectivity is creating freedom, empowerment and opportunities that are transforming our world.

 As technology continues to transform our society, those responsible for our current systems of learning and education are facing overwhelming pressure to adapt.